 CECILIA LEONORA VARGAS

-10+ year Experienced arts professional with a passion for making art accessible.
-Vargas offers extensive arts administration and project management experience to collectors, artists, and organizations.
+10+ year Experienced curator and arts administrator with a passion for making art accessible.
+Vargas offers extensive curatorial and project management experience to collectors, artists, and organizations.
 Her work ethic is mission based, customer service focused, and best practice oriented.
 She takes the necessary care to ensure logistics are on track to realize a project’s vision within given parameters.
 Over the years of managing arts programs, she has developed an approach to fostering artistic and professional development through trustworthy relationships.
 As a creative and resourceful problem solver, she relishes new challenges and opportunities for shared learning.

 Organization, attention to detail, problem-solving, adaptable yet consistent, relationship-building, collaboration, communication, marketing, event planning, logistics, setting goals, establishing priorities, meeting deadlines, achieving objectives, management of databases, inventory, and multiple simultaneous projects